Mook-as/stackato-doc/admin/reference/architecture.rst

 feedback on the number currently running.
 It works in conjunction with the Cloud Controller and must be run on the same VM.

-.. _architecture-stager:

-Stager
-^^^^^^

-The stager provides the runtime dependency requirements to the droplet before it is run, such as those from PyPy, PPM and NPM or staging hooks.

-For some applications, this can include compiling libraries or other programs, which can be demanding on system resources.
-Running a separate staging node on a dedicated instance, or running multiple stagers, can balance the load on a Stackato cluster that sees frequent deployments or application updates.

 .. _architecture-services: